totara/Totara-test-scripts/README.txt

-savedb  - backup the database and dataroot for the current site to a named backup loaddb  - restore the database and dataroot for the current site from a named backup listdb  - list all available backups for the current site's database type
+savedb  - backup the database and dataroot for the current site to a named backup loaddb  - restore the database and dataroot for the current site from a named backup listdb  - list all available backups for the current site's database type startdb - load a database then upgrade to latest code from it.
+If no db given, this
+          command tries to load the best option from a named backup matching the pattern 'startdb[versionnumber]' or 'startdb'.

 INSTALL
 =======